henrym105/henrym105.github.io/README.md

 Welcome to my portfolio repository, showcasing a variety of projects I've worked on.
 Feel free to explore the projects and their descriptions below.

-## Project 1: Number Drawing and Prediction
+## Project 1: Handwritten Digit Prediction with Pytorch

 ### Description